Posts

 • Keep an audit trail of what’s been sent, with the ability to resend

-Good speaker management isn’t just about staying organized.
-It’s also about helping someone step on stage feeling prepared and appreciated.
-And when they do, your audience notices, your sponsors remember, and your event truly connects.
+Good speaker management isn’t just about being organized.
+It’s about helping someone step on stage feeling prepared and valued.
+When they do, the audience feels it, and so does the rest of your program.

 Trade shows are one of the most effective ways to showcase products to a group of individuals who are already invested in your industry.
 If done correctly, they are a powerful sales tool to boost brand awareness, generate new leads, and advance marketing efforts.
 At eShow, we know that trade shows require time and financial commitments, consider these important factors as you evaluate which trade shows to participate in: